elmogallen/netinterviewquestions/README.md

 Free to use in your own projects
 --------------------------------
 You can use these questions and answers in your own works, even commercially, if you desire.
-You can change them if you want, add to them, etc. All I ask is a little attribution, and, if possible, a link to http://downcastsystems.com.
+You can change them if you want, add to them, etc. All I ask is a little attribution (Dave Haynes / Downcast Systems LLC), and, if possible, a link to http://downcastsystems.com.

 Contributions
 -------------